Maximum residue levels for thiabendazole

 Recommended Actions

-Suppliers of avocados and papayas should review their use of thiabendazole and assess whether any changes will be needed to existing good agricultural practices (GAP).
+Suppliers of avocados should review their use of thiabendazole and assess whether any changes will be needed to existing good agricultural practices (GAP).
+Suppliers of papayas should look for possible alternative solutions.

 Background